SmartTeleMax/iktomi-cms/README.md

       their combinations.
     * Manual image cropping from the source image interface.
     * Scaled images are generated on Ajax upload, so preview and cropping is available immediately.
+Crop rectangle coordinates could be saved to the database.
     * Default cropping rectangles are displayed on first upload.
+    * Ability to apply Pillow filters.
 * Grouping values in field to collapsable FieldBlock-s.
+  The title of the block could be constructed dinamically based on nested values.
 * Long-press character autocomplete in text inputs and WYSIWYG.
   Hold a key to see a list of similar characters and choose the one you need.

 ### More editing features

-* Edit logging for an object (if edited is a stream).
+* Edit logging for an object in a stream.
-    * Log edit, delete and publication actions, and others if implemented.
+    * Log creation, edit, delete and publication actions, and others if implemented.
     * Save editor, date of edit, initial and resulting state of the form
     * Show field-based diff
     * Images are logged as thumbnails.